How to Get Government Assistance for Caregivers of Elderly Parents: A Step-by-Step Guide

 The United States will have 98 million adults aged 65 and older by 2060, representing nearly 25% of the entire population.
 Caring for aging parents is becoming more challenging as access to assistance programs remains difficult for many caregivers.
 A majority of Americans (51%) believe the government should pay for elder care, yet finding and…

-Many caregivers struggle to find and use government assistance programs, even though 51% of Americans believe the government should help pay for elder care.
-The programs exist, but accessing them takes time and persistence.
+If you have found the maze of government programs frustrating, you are in good company.
+Most caregivers struggle to track down and actually use the help that is out there, even though 51% of Americans say the government should help pay for elder care.
+The support genuinely exists; reaching it just takes time and persistence.

 This guide covers government assistance options for caregivers of elderly parents: Medicare, Medicaid, Supplemental Security Income (SSI), and caregiver support programs.
 It includes step-by-step instructions for finding, applying for, and managing benefits.